 When you sign up for a Robinhood account, you’ll get your first stock for free, even if you don’t deposit any funds.
-Signing up for an account is easy — all you have to do is enter your name, email address, and create a password.
+Signing up for an account is easy.
+All you have to do is enter your name, email address, and create a password.

 From there, you’ll be prompted to enter more personal information, like your address and Social Security Number.
 Robinhood is required by federal law to request this information.

-After you’ve set up your account, you’ll outline your investing experience thus far.
+After you’ve set up your brokerage account, you’ll outline your investing experience thus far.
 And to go forward, you will need to fund your account at this point.
 However, there’s no minimum deposit required to fund the account, so you can always start small and invest more later.

 You can connect your bank account to the Robinhood app to make funding your account easier.
 And there are no fees for transferring money in and out of your account.